 - Check for cracks in the fall that need to be filled

 - Make sure building exterior and roof are properly flashed and sealed

 - Replace old windows or add a storm window

 - Ensure there is adequate ventilation and insulation in attics

 - Remove icicles and snow buildup from roofs

 Understanding how winter weather, including extreme fluctuations, affects our homes and other buildings can help us better prepare and take preventative measures.
 Even taking small steps, like filling cracks and recaulking, can help avert larger maintenance issues.

 It is not always apparent as to whether damage has occurred due to freezing and thawing over time or an individual occurrence.
-If you find yourself needing an engineer’s expert opinion, Forte can help!
+If you find yourself needing a consultants expert opinion, Forte can help!
 We can also provide heating temperature reviews for frozen pipes.